thosgood/this-weeks-finds/markdown/101-150/week147.md

 then we sum over isomorphism classes.

-It is easy to see that with this definition, the point in the middle of the previous picture gets counted as \`half a point' because it has two automorphisms, so we get a category with cardinality 2.5.
+It is easy to see that with this definition, the point in the middle of the previous picture gets counted as 'half a point' because it has two automorphisms, so we get a category with cardinality 2.5.
 In general,

 |S//G| = |S|/|G|

-whenever G is a finite group acting on a finite set S. This formula is a simplified version of \`Burnside's lemma', so-called because it is due to Cauchy and Frobenius.
+whenever G is a finite group acting on a finite set S. This formula is a simplified version of 'Burnside's lemma', so-called because it is due to Cauchy and Frobenius.
 Burnside's lemma gives the cardinality of the ordinary quotient.
 But the weak quotient is nicer, so Burnside's lemma simplifies when we use weak quotients.